E-Steeve/E-Steeve/README.md

 I'm a Computer Engineering student at University of Sherbrooke.

-- Interested in software development, electronics, AI development and cybersecurity.<br/>
+- I'm interested in software development, electronics, AI development and cybersecurity.<br/>
 - Here are some of my projects, feel free to test it and give me feedback!

 <h3 align="left">Connect with me:</h3>